Protector of Aborigines: Western Australia

 The two Protector roles were abolished at the end of 1858 because it was thought that there was then good concord between the Aborigines and the Europeans of the colony.
-In particular, the Europeans were now making less complaints.
+In particular, the Europeans were now making fewer complaints.

 In 1882, the concerns of people like John Gribble led to the WA Government commissioning the Fairburn Report into the welfare of Aborigines.
 This revealed slavery of Aborigines on European-run farms and other abuses.

 The Aborigines Protection Act 1886 was passed in response.
 It made it illegal for employers to employ an Aborigine with there being an independently witnessed written contract.
 The contract could be no longer than 12 months.
 It also required employers to provide these contracted employees with food, clothing, blankets and annual leave.
 But there was no requirement for monetary payment.
 The act also aimed to greatly increase government control over the lives of Aborigines, particularly those deemed to be "half-castes".
 The Aborigines Protection Board was established in 1887 to achieve the act's aims.
 The board employed a number of local protectors across the state to afford protection.
 The Aborigines Act 1889 made further changes.